 Now that we are done with the basics, let us move on to the display cables and connectors.

 This is one of the older display connectors, also called an “analog video connector”.
 This used to be everywhere in desktops and laptops, but the VGA connector could no longer catch up with the advanced video technologies.
 It was taken over by the DVI and HDMI connector.

 Following a need for a cable that is capable of handling more video data, the DVI connector took over VGA.
 It was the “mainstream video connector” for a while, until the mobile market boom.
 People quickly realized that the size of the DVI connector is no good for mobile devices, and it is soon taken over by HDMI connectors.

 3) HIGH DEFINITION MULTIMEDIA INTERFACE (HDMI)

-The one the “common Joe” that you see everywhere these days, and it comes in various different sizes to fulfill the needs of various devices in the market.
+This is the “common Joe” that you see everywhere these days, and it comes in various different sizes to fulfill the needs of various devices in the market.
 In particular, the 3 most common ones are:

 - Mini HDMI Type C: For the smaller tablets and ultrabooks.

 - Micro HDMI Type D: For mobile devices.